MaikelsoftTrading/signal-trading-examples/README.md

 * Not limited to a specific type of asset.
 Signals can be generated for every trading instrument.
 * No need to implement interfaces or inherit from framework classes.
 Instead, a trading strategy is implemented as a single C# function.
-* Prices can be paired with custom data that is to be analyzed by your strategy
+* Prices can be paired with custom data that is to be analyzed by your strategy.
 * Easy to share C# code for backtesting and live trading.

 Performance metrics that are collected for each signal:

-* Total investment
+* Amount of money invested (automatically calculated)
 * Total profit
 * Return on investment
 * Number of trades closed